o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/overview.md

 1. Checking if the received delta is in sequence.
 1. Extracting the delta information and updating the world state.

-1. Sending an `ACK` to the server indicating the world was updated.
+After, the AzNetworking layer becomes aware that the world was updated.
+This occurs automatically through ACK vector replication, and does not require any further action from the client.

 ## Remote procedure calls (RPCs)